flipperdevices/flipperzero-firmware/ReadMe.md

 - UL: Infrared: Universal remote assets - Add Xiaomi TV and (Daikin AC from OFW PR 2913 by minchogaydarov)
 - UL: OFW PR 2907: Fix about screen (By andzhr)
 - UL: DOOM (ported and fixed by xMasterX & Svarich & hedger)
+- Bluetooth name fix to remove Flipper from the name.
+Only an idiont could have thought to give themselves away via BT.
+Hopefully, Android functionality is still working.

 <a name="release">